They said her disabled brother died in prison naturally. A lawsuit alleges otherwise

 A medical examination dated a month after Givens' death says clearly that he died from "blunt force trauma," but the examiner did not declare it a homicide.
 The lawsuit says Assistant Chief Medical Examiner Eli Goodman, who prepared the autopsy report, updated his findings later on, testified before a Smyth County special grand jury and said that Givens' death was a homicide.

-In response to NPR's requests for records related to the employment status of the five officers, the Virginia Department of Corrections said Kelly left the department on Nov.
+In response to NPR's requests for records related to the employment status of the five officers, the Virginia Department of Corrections said Kelly was transferred to a different facility on Nov.
 10, 2022.
-His last assignment was at Marion Correctional Treatment Center.
-The department did not explain the circumstances of his departure.
+The department did not explain the circumstances of his departure from Marion Correctional Treatment Center.

 The other officers — Plummer, Jackson, Montgomery and Osborne — are still employed at Marion but were suspended.
 The department has not provided clarification on the dates of their suspension after repeated requests.